-While most people are aware of the biggest cause of cancer – smoking – many are unaware of the second biggest: being overweight or obese.
+While most people are aware of the biggest cause of cancer in the UK – smoking – many are unaware of the second biggest: being overweight or obese.

 The evidence linking bodyweight and cancer has been building for decades, with new evidence still emerging.

-It’s important to remember that although cancer risk is increased in people who are overweight, this doesn’t mean they’ll definitely develop cancer.
-Cancer risk is affected by many different factors – including whether you smoke, how much alcohol you drink, and your genes.
+It’s important to remember that although cancer risk is increased in people who are overweight or obese, this doesn’t mean they’ll develop cancer.
+Cancer risk is affected by many different factors – including whether you smoke, how old you are, and your genes.

 So where does this evidence come from, and just how does what someone weighs affect their risk of cancer?